Discover the 7 Most Powerful Steps to Mastering the Enneagram of Personality

 Unlock the Secrets of Your Personality with the Enneagram: 7 Key Insights for Self-Discovery

-If I was learning about the Enneagram for the first time ever in 2024, I would do things differently and prioritize these 7 key insights.
-Let's hop in a time machine to the first time I ever heard the word "Enneagram" and I'll show you the 7 steps I wish I had taken!
+If I was learning about the Enneagram for the first time ever, I would do things differently and prioritize these 7 key insights.
+Let’s hop in a time machine to the first time I ever heard the word “Enneagram” and I’ll show you the 7 steps I wish I had taken to help me master this personality typing system.

 1. Internal Motivations > Behavior